Analysis | Clean up, Aisle 1600: White House says Trump didn’t really mean that thing about declassifying Russia documents

 It’s perhaps somewhat plausible that Trump was referring, in some tortured and inarticulate way, to the authorization he had provided to Barr 17 months ago to declassify documents.
 But that’s very difficult to square with him saying he himself had authorized the declassification of “any & all” of them.
 What’s more, saying there should be “No redactions” could lead one to believe he intended to put all that information out there without exception.
 Even if Barr were to be in charge of making such decisions, why would Trump specify that he didn’t want any information contained within the documents to be withheld?

-And at the least, this is a president weighing in on a significant issue of national security and accountability for his government.
-Perhaps it would be best to make sure every word is refined to make sure there’s no confusion or ambiguity.
+At the least, this is a president weighing in on a significant issue of national security and accountability for his government.
+Perhaps it would be best to make sure every word is refined so there’s no confusion or ambiguity.
 Of course, that’s never really been Trump’s style.
 And Meadows is the latest to confront the legal problems it creates.